calvinckho/restvo-site/server/markdown/privacy-policy.md

 -   To protect the security and integrity of our Services, content, and our business.

--   For benchmarking, data analysis, audits, developing new products, enhancing the Ionic Services, facilitating product, software and applications development, improving our services, conducting research, analysis, studies or surveys, identifying usage trends, as well as for other analytics purposes.
+-   For benchmarking, data analysis, audits, developing new products, enhancing the Restvo Services, facilitating product, software and applications development, improving our services, conducting research, analysis, studies or surveys, identifying usage trends, as well as for other analytics purposes.

 -   To perform statistical, demographic, and marketing analyses of users of the Websites and their viewing patterns.